-A solopreneur is an individual building their business on their own and being responsible for its success or failure.
-Solopreneurs enjoy a lot of control over their business, but it can be challenging to manage everything independently.
+A solopreneur is an individual building and running a business on their own without any employees.
+They handle every aspect of the business, including delivering the work, marketing, and customer service.
+Solopreneurship comes with a lot of control, but it can be challenging to manage everything on your own.

 Pros and cons of being a solopreneur